-Can you clarify what the consequences are if my lawyer’s firm is removed from the Leeds Building Society Conveyancing panel ahead of completing my conveyancing in Skegness?
+Please explain the implications if my solicitor is removed from the Bank of Ireland Conveyancing panel ahead of completing my conveyancing in Skegness?

-First, this is very unlikely to happen.
+First, this is a very rare occurrence.
 In most cases even where a law firm is removed off of a panel the lender would allow the completion to go ahead as the lender would appreciate the difficulties that they would place you in if you have to instruct a new solicitor days before completion.
 In a worst case scenario where the lender insists that you instruct a new firm then it is possible for a very good lawyer to expedite the conveyancing albeit that you may pay a significant premium for this.
 The analogous situation is where a buyer instructs a lawyer, exchanges contracts and the law firm is shut down by a regulator such as the SRA.
-Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit for a fee.
+Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit at a cost.

 The deeds to our property are lost.
 The conveyancers who conducted the conveyancing in Skegness 10 years ago are no longer around.
 Will I be able to sell the house?

 Nowadays there are duplicates made of almost everything, and your conveyancer will be aware exactly where to look for all the relevant documentation so you can buy or dispose of your house without any difficulty.
 If duplicates are not available, your conveyancer can put in place insurance or indemnities against possible claims on the property.